pubkey/rxdb/docs-src/adapters.md

 const database = await createRxDatabase({
     name: 'mydatabase',
-    adapter: 'node-cordova-sqlite' // the name of your adapter });
+    adapter: 'cordova-sqlite' // the name of your adapter });
 ```